Prepare your Ubuntu laptop as a git client

 Setting up a Tomcat in your AMI

-Nov 11, 11 by Juan Lebrijo about application server, blog, Java
+Nov 11, 11 by Juan Lebrijo about application server, Java, blog

 I love Java and Object Oriented Paradigm, and I was looking for an option to develop Java apps in the cloud in a cheap way.
 The cheaper, light and non-restrictive way to do this is installing Tomcat in an AmazonWS Linux-AMI.
 You can do great applications in Tomcat with Spring/JPA/JSF2, but this architecture deserves another post.
 Well, I want to show you how to configure Tomcat to deploy web applications in a basic-AMI (It's free the first year):